Steve Carlson

 As a certified financial planner, Carlson operated his own business in Raleigh and Hendersonville, N.C., for more than 20 years.

 “When I did retire, I was due for a vacation.
 I established my own practice after relocating to a state where I knew no one and had no natural market.
 I started with no clients.
-I had accomplished everything I wanted to do,” said Carlson, who moved to Florida to be closer to his parents.
+I had accomplished everything I wanted to do,” says Carlson, who moved to Florida to be closer to his parents.

 “My primary motivation for going back to college was that I needed something to do with my time.
-I wanted something that was purposeful and that I could continue to do outside the area of financial services,” said Carlson, who earned his bachelor’s degree in business in 1986 at Le Tourneau University in Longview, Texas.
+I wanted something that was purposeful and that I could continue to do outside the area of financial services,” says Carlson, who earned his bachelor’s degree in business in 1986 at Le Tourneau University in Longview, Texas.

 Carlson started the accounting program “at ground zero” without formal education in that field.
 He excelled with the NSU advantage of faculty with experience in the field, support and scholarship assistance, and preparation for job opportunities.

 “Because I did not have an accounting background, I wanted a program that was deep in fundamentals.
 NSU had a competitive master’s program and it was local, which was a defining point for me.
 I wanted to be able to attend classes in person, not just online.
 I felt like I had the talent to do well and I wanted to prove to myself that I could.
-This looked like the perfect opportunity for me,” he said.
+This looked like the perfect opportunity for me,” he says.

 “I’m very grateful for what I’ve learned at NSU and the knowledge of accounting I’ve gained in such a short time.
 The instructors made that happen with their input and their interest in seeing their students succeed.
 I genuinely believe that.”